 - 1. Benefit assessment districts or other similar districts shall be formed as needed to pay for the cost of providing ongoing appropriate transportation services.
-Responsible Departments: Public Works, Treasurer-Tax Collector, Auditor-Controller, Chief Executive Office, Board of Supervisors - 2.
-Traffic impacts shall be identified and impact mitigation fees shall be paid by the subdivider and/or developer.
-Responsible Departments: Public Works, Planning Department, Planning

-Commission, Board of Supervisors

-3. The level of service (LOS) for all roadways and intersections shall be at least a "C" level, unless they are located within the sphere of influence of a city that has adopted a lower level of service.
+Responsible Departments: Chief Executive Office, Public Works, Treasurer-Tax Collector, Auditor-Controller, Board of Supervisors - Traffic impacts not covered under Public Facility Fees shall be identified and impact mitigation fees shall be paid by the subdivider and/or developer.
+Responsible Departments: Public Works, Planning, Planning Commission, Board of Supervisors - 3.
+The level of service (LOS) for all roadways and intersections shall be at least a "CD" level, unless they are located within the sphere of influence of a city that has adopted a lower level of service.

-Responsible Departments: Public Works, Planning Department, Planning Commission, Board of Supervisors
+Responsible Departments: Public Works, Planning, Planning Commission, Board of Supervisors

-4. Applicants for General Plan amendments shall coordinate with the Stanislaus Council of Governments (StanCOG) Congestion Management Program to mitigate traffic impacts.
-Responsible Departments: Planning Department, Public Works, Planning Commission, Board of Supervisors
+Applicants for General Plan amendments shall coordinate with the Stanislaus Council of Governments (StanCOG) Congestion Management Process to mitigate traffic impacts.

+Responsible Departments: Public Works, Planning, Planning Commission, Board of Supervisors